stuartraetaylor/curios/README.md

 CURIOS: Linked Data CMS
 =======================

-The *CURIOS: Linked Data CMS* is a Drupal 7 module that provides a mapping between OWL classes/properties and Drupal entities to facilitate CRUD operations on RDF data stored in a triple store.
+*CURIOS: Linked Data CMS* is a Drupal 7 module that provides a mapping between OWL classes/properties and Drupal entities to facilitate CRUD operations on RDF data stored in a triple store.

 This version of the module is intended for use with the [Hebridean Connections](http://blog.hebrideanconnections.com/)